vfarcic/devops26/manuscript/06-env.md

 kubectl -n jx-staging get pods
 ```

-If you observe the age of the Pods, you'll notice that they are all older than the execution of the build, meaning that none of them changed as the result of the last build.
+If you observe the age of the Pods, you'll notice that they are all older than the execution of the build, meaning that none of them changed as the result of the last last execution of the staging pipeline.
 That's the expected result of idempotency.

 Now that we run a few times application builds, as well as those related to the staging envinment, we might want to discuss the relation between the two.

 ## Understanding The Relation Between Application And Environment Pipelines

-Now that we experienced from the high level both an application and an environment pipeline, we might want to explore the relation to the two.
+We experienced from the high level both an application and an environment pipeline.
+Now we might want to explore the relation to the two.

 Keep in mind that I am aware that we did not yet go into details of the application pipeline (that's coming soon).
 Right now, we'll focus on the overal flow between the two.

 Everything starts with a push into the master branch of an application repository (e.g., *go-demo-6*).
 That push might be direct, or through a pull request.
 For now, what matters is that something is pushed to the master branch.

-A push to any branch initiates a webhook request to Jenkins X. It does not matter much whether the destination is Jenkins itself, KNative build, or something else.
+A push to any branch initiates a webhook request to Jenkins X. It does not matter much whether the destination is Jenkins itself, prow, or something else.
 We did not yet go through different ways we can define webhook endpoints.
-What matters is that the webhook might intiates a Jenkins build which performs a set of steps defined in application's Jenkinsfile.
+What matters is that the webhook might intiate a Jenkins build which performs a set of steps defined in Jenkinsfile residing in the repository that initiated the process.
 Such a build might do nothing if Jenkinsfile ignores that branch, it might execute only a fraction of the steps, or it might run all of them.
 It all depends on the `branch` filters.
-In this case, we're concerned with the the steps defined to run when a push is done on the master branch of an application.
+In this case, we're concerned with the steps defined to run when a push is done on the master branch of an application.

-From a very high level, a push from the master branch of an application initiates a build that checks out the code, builds binaries (e.g., ), makes a release and pushes it to registries (e.g., container registry, Helm charts registry, etc.), and promotes the release.
-This last step is where GitOps principless are more likely to classh with what you're used to do.
-More often than note, promotion would simply deploy a new release to an environment.
+From a very high level, a push from the master branch of an application initiates a build that checks out the code, builds binaries (e.g., container image, Helm chart), makes a release and pushes it to registries (e.g., container registry, Helm charts registry, etc.), and promotes the release.
+This last step is where GitOps principless are more likely to clash with what you're used to do.
+More often than not, promotion would simply deploy a new release to an environment.
 We're not doing that because we'd break at least four of the rules we defined.

 If the build initiated through a Webhook of an application repository results in deployment, that change would not be stored in Git and we could not say that **Git is the only source of truth.** Also, that deployment would **not be tracked**, the operation **would not be reproducible**, and everything **would not be idempotent**.
 Finally, we would also break the rule that **information about all the releases must be stored in environment-specific repositories or branches.** Truth be told, we could fix all those issues by simply pushing a change to the environment-specific repository after the deployment, but that would break the rule that **everything must follow the same coding practices.** Such a course of action would result in an action that was not initiated by a push of a change to Git and we would not follow whichever coding practices we decided to follow (e.g., there would be no pull request).
 What matters is not only that we have to follow all the rules, but that the order matters as well.
 Simply put, we push a change to Git, and that ends with a change of the system, not the other way around.

 Having all that into account, the only logical course of action is for the promotion steps in the application pipeline to make a push to a branch of the environment-specific repoository.
-Given that we choose to promote to the staging environment automatically, that pull request is approved and merged to the master branch automatically.
-That is a good example when we follow a process, even when humans are not involved.
+Given that we choose to promote to the staging environment automatically, it should also create a pull request, it should approve it, and it should merge it to the master branch automatically.
+That is a good example of following a process, even when humans are not involved.

 If we take a look at Jenkinsfile in the *go-demo-6* repository, we'll see that the last step of the `Promote to Environment` stage is `sh "jx promote -b --all-auto ..."`.
 That's the step that promotes the new release to all the environment with the promotion policy set to `Auto`.
 That's the one that changes the contents of environment-specific repositories and pushes them to GitHub.

 At this point, you might be asking yourself "what is the change to the environment-specific repository pushed by the application-specific build?"
 If you paid attention to the contents of the `requirements.yaml` file, you should already know the answer.
-Let's list it one more time as a refresher.
+Let's output it one more time as a refresher.

 ```bash